-4. Focus on Value Instead of Cost in Competition

 One of the most common and rookie mistakes SaaS startups make is to think of the cost as their competitive advantage.
 Well, sure, it is in e-commerce or other industries, but SaaS is different.
-Here, the customers’ primary goal is to find a product that works, lower costs, and discounts.
+Here, the customers’ primary goal is to find a product that works, has lower costs, and discounts.

 If your product does not have value for customers, it will never become a hit, no matter how competitive your prices are.
 But, if it performs well and has value for customers, then they will pay reasonably.

-The page was changed, and it reads: